-Saint Paul is embracing the new Federal Opportunity Zones (OZ) program established by Congress in the Tax Cut and Jobs Act of 2017 to encourage long-term investments in low-income and urban communities.
-The City has identified several Opportunity Zone census tracts and will proactively identify investment opportunities within these areas, marketing the areas and projects through an interactive web portal.
+Opportunity Zones (OZ) are a new community development program established by Congress in the Tax Cut and Jobs Act of 2017 to encourage long-term investments in low-income and urban communities nationwide.
+The City has opted to work with the Federal Opportunity Zone program.
 OZ funds will help bring new investments to Saint Paul in areas of need that have investment potential.
 The City will work to guide OZ investments to align with core City values: equity; innovation, resilience; lifelong learning; economic inclusion and justice; and community-first public safety.